 We monitor your progress through the programme in relation to the time you have been in the programme.
 If we judge your progress pace to be slower than is needed to successfully complete the programme, we will inform you of our concerns about that.
-If the pace is not satisfactorily and promptly improved, we may report related information to StudyLink.
-There are conditions in which we are required to notify StudyLink of a lack of progress or engagement.
+If the pace is not satisfactorily and promptly improved, we may report related information to StudyLink and/or Immigration New Zealand.
+There are conditions in which we are required to notify StudyLink and/or Immigration New Zealand of a lack of progress or engagement.